end user subscription agreement

 (f) Good Industry Practice.

-The Client acknowledges and agrees that the Solutions (as defined within the SLA) shall be, and contain, Supplier’s sole liability and the Client’s exclusive remedies in respect of any failure to provide the Services in accordance with the Agreement.
+The Customer acknowledges and agrees that the Solutions (as defined within the SLA) shall be, and contain, Supplier’s sole liability and the Customer’s exclusive remedies in respect of any failure to provide the Services in accordance with the Agreement.

-(a) follow Supplier’s instructions and in accordance with the Documentation for access to the Tenant and use of the Software;
+(a) follow Partner’s instructions for access to the Tenant and use of the Software;

-(b) ensure that the Tenant is accessed and the Services are used properly by Users in accordance with Supplier’s instructions and the Documentation;
+(b) ensure that the Tenant is accessed and the Services are used properly by Users;

 (d) make available to Supplier such information as is required to enable Supplier to perform the Services; and

-3.4 The Client shall not access, store, distribute or transmit any Viruses or access, store, distribute or transmit any material during the course of its use of the Services that:
+3.2 The Customer shall not access, store, distribute or transmit any Viruses or access, store, distribute or transmit any material during the course of its use of the Services that: